Tracing

 Setting Input and Output

-Use tracer.set_input() and tracer.set_output() to explicitly set input and output data on the current span:
+Use Tracer.set_input() and Tracer.set_output() to explicitly set input and output data on the current span:

 manual_input_output.py

-from judgeval import Judgeval
+from judgeval import Tracer

 from openai import OpenAI